edwardyehuang/iSeg/README.md

 September-7-2022: Drop support for TensorFlow < 2.10

-March-16-2022: We add an example project in [here](https://github.com/edwardyehuang/CAR), which is the re-implementation of the paper [CAR: Class-aware Regularizations for Semantic Segmentation](https://arxiv.org/pdf/2203.07160.pdf)
+March-16-2022: We add an example project in [here](https://github.com/edwardyehuang/CAR), which is the offical implementation of the paper [CAR: Class-aware Regularizations for Semantic Segmentation](https://www.ecva.net/papers/eccv_2022/papers_ECCV/papers/136880514.pdf)

 March-16-2022: The backbone weights are now available in [here](backbones/README.md), we will add more in future.